thehq/docker-crossbar-nodejs-service-consul/README.md

      -> middleware.js
      -> etc.

 Do not overwrite "crossbar.js".
 This handles the dynamic connectivity to the router.
+If you need to run locally, copy "crossbar.js" and "config.json".
+Just do not modify since the dynamic aspect may stop working.

 ### Dockerfile